 If you are filing a P visa petition, we can help.
 You may even be eligible for the Visa Waiver Program, which would allow you to travel to the U.S. without obtaining a visa.
-At the Law Offices of Joshua Goldstein, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous P visa petitions.
+At the Goldstein Immigration Lawyers, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous P visa petitions.
 We will guide you through this complex immigration process and help find and resolve any issues that may only be apparent to an experienced immigration lawyer.

 Call us today at (617) 722-0005.
 Schedule a consultation to learn more about the P visa and how our immigration lawyers can help you.

 We have a proven track record of success in a wide-range of immigration matters.
 The immigration attorneys in our Boston office are ready to thoroughly analyze the facts of your case and carefully recommend your best immigration option.